Social Icons

 Directed by Jon Watts

-It is the sequel to Spider-Man: Homecoming (2017) and the twenty-third film in the Marvel Cinematic Universe (MCU).
-This movie also marks the end of phase three of Marvel’s The Infinity Saga.
+This movie is the sequel to Spider-Man: Homecoming (2017) and the twenty-third film in the Marvel Cinematic Universe (MCU).
+It also marks the end of Phase Three of Marvel’s Infinity Saga.

-Here is life after the death of Tony Stark/Iron Man, and with his death comes the heavy weight he carried when he kinda led the Avengers.
-Stark believed that Peter Parker was the one he could trust to carry the weight of his legacy and this film plays on that thread all through the movie.
+The story picks up after the death of Tony Stark/Iron Man, and with his death comes the heavy responsibility he carried as the de facto leader of the Avengers.
+Stark believed Peter Parker was the one he could trust to carry on his legacy, and this film explores that idea throughout.

-It was like, you know the guys here already and here is someone new named Mysterio (Quentin Beck).
-His tale will be summarized, which it was and the movie got going.
+It’s like, “Hey, you already know these characters, and here’s someone new named Mysterio (Quentin Beck).”
+His backstory is quickly summarized, and the movie gets going.

-The movie takes place after the events of the previous MCU film Avengers: Endgame (2019).
-Tony Stark is dead and the time where half of the universe was gone for five years is known as the Blip.
-Peter Parker is feeling the weight of the aftermath.
-While Aunt May is busy helping people with the aid of her nephew Peter in his Spider-Man costume to get over the events of the Blip.
+The film takes place after the events of Avengers: Endgame (2019).
+Tony Stark is dead, and the five-year period when half the universe was gone is now called the Blip.
+Peter Parker is struggling with the aftermath.
+Meanwhile, Aunt May is busy helping people, with Peter lending a hand as Spider-Man to help everyone recover from the Blip.

-There is so much happening in Europe that everyone didn’t see Mysterio coming especially Peter who trusted him so much that he handed over his inheritance from Tony to Beck.
-This is no spoiler, if you follow the Spider-Man comics you already know that Mysterio is a villain.
+There’s so much chaos in Europe that no one sees Mysterio coming—especially Peter, who trusts him so much that he hands over Tony’s high-tech glasses, E.D.I.T.H., to Beck.
+This isn’t a spoiler; if you follow the Spider-Man comics, you already know Mysterio is a villain.

-In the end, I felt the relationship between MJ and Peter Parker was forced.
-It just didn’t gel like the way it was done in 2004’s Spider-Man 2 during the time of Toby Maguire and Kristen Dunst.
-Other than that, I enjoyed Happy’s role in the movie and enjoyed the movie as a whole.
+In the end, I felt the relationship between MJ and Peter Parker was a bit forced.
+It didn’t click as naturally as it did in Spider-Man 2 (2004) with Tobey Maguire and Kirsten Dunst.
+That said, I enjoyed Happy Hogan’s role in the movie and had a good time overall.

 ARQ (2016)